warevista/url-shortener/README.md

 - [ ] **Analytics Dashboard:** Not implemented (though the list page serves as a basic version).
 - [ ] **Dockerization:** Not implemented.
 ## Tech Stack
-The project is split into two main parts, each with its own modern technology stack.
+The project is split into two main parts, each with its own stack.
 #### Backend (`url-shortener-backend`)
 - **Framework:** NestJS
 - **Language:** TypeScript